jalasalmi/rfiona/README.md

 ## Packages

-rfiona is a meta package that brings together three packages: rfionadata, rfionawrangle and rfionarecode.
+rfiona is a meta package that brings together three packages: rfionadata, rfionawrangle and rfionaclassifications.

 ### Setting up, organising and reading data: rfionadata